3rd Cavalry Regiment (United States): Heraldry

 Motto: "Brave Rifles!
 Veterans!
 You have been baptized in fire and blood and have come out steel."

 The regiment's original green facings on the uniform is shown by the color of the shield.
 The unit's first engagement was the capture of Vera Cruz, and it continued with especially distinguished service throughout the campaign of 1847 to the capture of Mexico City.
 Upon entering the city, it hoisted the Stars and Stripes over the national palace and displayed the regimental standard from the palace balcony, which drew from General Scott the statement, "Brave Rifles!
 Veterans!
 You have been baptized in fire and blood and have come out steel."
 The campaign is shown by the cross for Vera Cruz and the tower in green (the Mexican color) for fortified Mexico City, the first and last engagements thereof.
 The chief, taken from the arms of Lorraine, commemorates the regiment's World War I service.

 The regiment's original gold trumpet insignia is shown on the crest of the coat of arms.
+The original branch insignia of the Regiment of Mounted Riflemen was this trumpet instead of the crossed sabers of the dragoon regiments, which were the only other mounted units in the Army at that time.
+The trumpet surmounts the crest on the Regimental Coat of Arms and appears on the present day Regimental Distinct Unit Insignia (DUI).
+Affectionately known as the "Bug" due to its shape, this distinctive insignia was originally approved for the 3d Cavalry Regiment on 25 November 1922, and amended to revise its description on 5 January 1923.
+On 18 December 1951, this insignia was re-designated for the 3d Armored Cavalry Regiment.
+In 2011, the DUI returned to symbolize the 3d Cavalry Regiment.